NeHorgi/new_york_times_api/README.md

 First of all, when you will get this repo, choose Python 3 as a Base Interpreter in your IDE.
 I recommend to use Python 3.10, but you can choose any version of Python, from 3.8+.

-1) Install requirements by using command:

-       'pip install -r requirements.txt'

-2) Activate venv in you work directory
+1) Activate venv in you work directory

     For Windows (Git Bash):